-We first assess our experimental results using paired one-tailed t-test and signed-rank test results (Table 4).
-We then calculate the proportion of subjects whose behaviors align with model predictions (Figure 2).
+We first assess empirical behaviors using paired one-tailed t-tests and signed-rank tests (Table 4).
+We then calculate the proportion of subjects whose behaviors align with model predictions (Figure 4).
 Although the two methods evaluate subject behavior in different ways, they arrive at the same conclusion.
-Table 4 compares aggregate giving rates at different nodes, while Figure 2 focuses on the number of subjects that choose a given strategy.
+Table 4 compares aggregate giving rates at different nodes, while Figure 4 focuses on the number of subjects that adopt a given strategy.
 Both methods demonstrate the roles of altruism, reciprocity, and inequity aversion in explaining our experimental results.